 The stories and the manuscript itself were rejected hundreds of times.
 The practice of writing is not always connected with the realities of publishing.
 The exact same stories that went on to win awards and prizes were the ones that were continuously rejected.
 My short story collection was even rejected three years after it was published!
 No writer will tell you that only great work gets published or conversely, that only poorly crafted work is rewarded.

-During COVID I launched my online teaching platform to answer my own questions, to share what I know, and to teach what I wish I had been taught when I was in school.
+During COVID I launched my online teaching platform to answer my own questions, to share what I know, and to teach what I wish I had learned during my years of formal study.
 This time of global upheaval was one of reckoning, alignment, flow, and rebirth.
 The countless deaths reminded us that we must live authentically and compassionately.
-The personal upheaval I experienced over the past several years collided with global events and compelled me to reframe time, mission, and opportunity.
+The cataclysmic shift I had personally experienced collided with global events and compelled me to reframe time, mission, and opportunity.
 I now work backwards from death: I write and teach what I believe to be the most important information that I can share with others.
 I began the Woman.
 Warrior.
-Writer. substack to inspire women readers and writers, to literally or metaphorically author their lives.
+Writer. newsletter to inspire women readers and writers, to literally or metaphorically author their lives.
+I created the Divorce Story Structure explained in the guide BREAK: How to Write Your Divorce Story to help women write their divorce stories for their legal/personal file and to set myself free.
+I started the newsletter BREAK: A Divorce Story (the title of my memoir-in-progress!) to deliver real talk, truth bombs, and general info to women divorcing.

 Like everyone else, my time here is short.
 We are here to love.
 We are here as stewards of the planet.
 That’s it.

 Any student will tell you that I will be honest with you and help you to improve your craft.
 The more stories that women write, the better we are as a society.
-I view writing as a practice of expression and art.
+I view writing as a practice of expression and art, and a key to transformation.
 It is a way to work out one’s relationship to life both physically and emotionally.
 It is also a way to community and ideas.

 My life was formed by reading and writing.
 Growing up, I was unable to see what I wanted to be in books or anywhere in popular media.
 I came to writing to write myself into being.
 I did not see myself as existing because there was nothing to reflect who I was, what I believed, or any of the experiences that I had.
 The very nature of art and creativity is rebellion.
 I wrote because I had a desperate need to be seen and to believe that I existed.
 I didn’t like the words that were there for me to follow; I had to write my own.